thrackle-io/rules-engine/docs/userGuides/pricing/README.md

 ## Price Format

-- **Price is in weis of US Dollars**: 1 dollar is represented by 1 * 10^18, and 1 cent is represented 1 * 10^16 in these contracts.
+- **Price is in wei of US Dollars**: 1 dollar is represented by 1 * 10^18, and 1 cent is represented 1 * 10^16 in these contracts.
 This is done to have precision over the price, and to account for the possibility of tokens with extremely low prices.
 - **The price is given for a whole token**:
     - **For Fungible Tokens**: just like regular market data outlets, the price will be given for a whole token without decimals. e.g 1 ETH.
     - **For Non-Fungible-Tokens**: even in the case of a fractionalized NFT, the price is still given for the whole token and not for its fractions.